GothamKnight17/MajorProjectC400/README.md

 Gemini API Key: Obtain a new API key from the Gemini API platform.
 Twilio Account SID and Auth Token: Create a Twilio account and retrieve your Account SID and Auth Token.

+In VM in which you are intending to run the python file
 3. Environment Variable Configuration:
 Create a .env File: Create a .env file in the same directory as your Python script.
 Add Sensitive Information: Add the following lines to the .env file, replacing the placeholders with your actual credentials: